ccutrer/balboa_worldwide_app/README.md

  * https://github.com/MHotchin/BalboaSpaComms - C++/Windows
  * https://github.com/jshank/bwalink - A Docker container hosting the Balboa Worldwide App gem and socat for remote access to a serial to IP device

+If you have the older GL/EL range such as the GL2000.

+ * https://github.com/netmindz/balboa_GL_ML_spa_control - A sensor app connecting to Home Assistant and protocol reverse engineering

 ## Thanks

  * @garbled1 for figuring out the checksums